pedroamarall/rest-builder/databases/README.markdown

 		+------+
 		```

-	1. Type ***select distinct Author.name from Author inner join Book on Book.authorId = Author.authorId where Book.description like "%letter%";***

 1. Write a SQL statement that returns the name of all the authors and the number of books they wrote.

 	<details>